Symfomany/cinhetic/README.md

 * Datas Fixtures with "Doctrine Fixtures"
 * Homepage with custom template by Bootsrapp Twitter
 * Add authentification & firewall administration for user connected with "FOSUserBundle"
-* Rest API for Movies(CRUD) with FOSRestBundle
+* Rest API for Movies(CRUD) & Categories & Author & Directors with FOSRestBundle
 * Page Category to list all movies related
 * Page Tag to list movies related by keywords
-* Page "Favorites Movies" by user connected
 * Page My Account related my informations
 * View all comments by movies
-* Add in session favorites movies
+* Add favorites movies in session
 * Add optional node layers (socket.io) for comment
 * Categories & Tags in cloud keywords
 * Trailers of movies in slideshow